 The following table presents selected historical consolidated financial data of the Company for the periods indicated.
+The following selected financial information should be read in conjunction with, and is qualified in its entirety by, the audited consolidated financial statements of the Company for the year ended August 31, 2002 which are incorporated by reference herein.
 The information contained herein should be read in conjunction with the Company's Management Discussion and Analysis under Item 6.
-The selected historical consolidated financial data for the Company as of and for each of the years ended August 31, 1999, 2000 and 2001 are derived form the audited consolidated financial statements of the Company.
+The selected historical consolidated financial data for the Company as of and for each of the years ended August 31, 2000, 2001 and 2002 are derived from the audited consolidated financial statements of the Company.
 Historical results are not necessarily indicative of the results that may be expected for any future period or for a full year.